Posted on 28 December, 2018 by Dr. Mohammed Alghoul

 Patients who have severe, frequent episodes of migraine headaches who do not have a good response to medications or are not tolerating their medications, and those who have disabling migraines that interfere with their personal and professional lives, should be evaluated for nerve compression.

 It depends on the type of insurance.
 Approximately 50 percent of insurance companies cover the cost of migraine surgery.
 Dr. Alghoul’s staff will assist you to obtain an answer from your insurance carrier.

-During consultation, Dr. Alghoul will go over your pain history in detail.
+During your headache surgery consultation, Mohammed Alghoul, MD, will go over your migraine pain history in detail.
 You will also be asked to fill a migraine questionnaire that will help understand the nature and severity of your symptoms.
 If symptoms and pain location are suggestive of possible nerve compression, then an injection test is performed in the form of Botox or nerve block.
 Injecting Botox into the muscle surrounding the nerve will relax the muscle fibers and alleviate the compression, and therefore the pain.
 A nerve block, on the other hand, involves injecting a local anesthetic directly into the nerve area to anesthetize the nerve.
 A positive response to Botox or nerve block is usually a good indicator that nerve compression is present and that surgical decompression could be beneficial.

 What to Expect